 Low-Tech and DFRPG offer 2-hex Polearm weapons that are just as effective, without the slowness.

-Actually, Low-Tech gives Two-Handed Axe/Mace skill one welcome little boost: it adds the ability to use two hands on a regular, 1-hex, one-handed axe or mace, for +1 dam.
+Actually, Low-Tech gives Two-Handed Axe/Mace skill one welcome little boost: it adds the ability to use two hands on a regular, one-handed, reach 1 axe or mace, gaining +1 dam.
+(I approve.
+The Broadsword and Two-Handed Sword skills have long offered similar flexibility in allowing some shorter and some longer weapons to be used with either skill.)

-Still, the skill’s 2-hex weapons are just awful compared to Polearm’s nimbler 2-hex offerings.
+Still, Two-Handed Axe/Maceβs reach 1, 2 weapons are just awful compared to Polearmβs nimbler reach 1, 2 offerings.

 Say you wanted to lessen the unpopular “requires Ready after swing” requirement.